doppar/docs/3.x/entity-orm.md

 You can also fetch all data using direct `get()` method like `Post::get()`.

 ### Expending Queries
-The all method in Eloquent fetches every record from a model’s corresponding table.
-However, because Eloquent models double as query builders, you can refine queries using conditions and retrieve only the matching results by calling the get method.
+The all method in Entity fetches every record from a model’s corresponding table.
+However, because Entity models double as query builders, you can refine queries using conditions and retrieve only the matching results by calling the get method.
 ```php
 Post::where('status', true)
     ->orderBy('title')